 The war on Libya started in March 2011.

-This article was originally published in September 2011, following the devastation triggered by seven months of intensive NATO bombings.
+This article was originally published by GR in September 2011, following the devastation triggered by seven months of intensive NATO bombings.

 “There is no tomorrow” under a NATO sponsored Al Qaeda rebellion.